Religion in Guyana

+Religion in Guyana is dominated by various branches of Christianity, with significant minorities of the adherents of Hinduism and Islam.

+Guyana is a secular state and the nation's constitution guarantees freedom of religion and worship.

+Overview

-Religion is an important aspect of identity and society in Guyana.
-In 2012 the population was 63% Christian, 25% Hindu, 7% Muslim.
-Religions are reflected by East Indian, African, Chinese, and European ancestry, as well as a significant indigenous population.
-Members of all ethnic groups are well represented in all religious groups, with two exceptions: most Hindus are Indo-Guyanese, and nearly all Rastafarians are Afro-Guyanese people.
-Foreign missionaries from many religious groups are present.
+Religions were reflected by East Indian, African, Chinese, and European ancestry, as well as a significant indigenous population.
+Members of all ethnic groups were well represented in all religious groups, with two exceptions: most Hindus were Indo-Guyanese, and nearly all Rastafarians were Afro-Guyanese people.
+Foreign missionaries from many religious groups were present.
 Christianity has historically been associated with Afro-Guyanese.

-Practice of other beliefs make up 1% of the population, including the Rastafari movement, Buddhism, and the Baháʼí Faith.
-More than 3% of the population do not profess any religion.
+Practice of other beliefs made up 1% of the population, including the Rastafari movement, Buddhism, and the Baháʼí Faith.
+Approximately 3% of the population did not profess any religion.

 Between 1991 and 2012, Hinduism, Islam, Catholicism and Mainline Protestant churches all saw significant decline as the national population grew by 3%.
 This is in contrast to Pentecostalism, which more than doubled, and less-established Christian groups, which nearly quadrupled in the same period.